Meister Eckhart: Sermon Forty

 **This is the most difficult passage of the synoptic gospels.
-The Greek psyche may be the equivalent of the Chinese hsin or the German, Geist.
-Richard De Martino says that hsin may be taken to be the ego as subject, the “I” which cannot bear to be identified with a mere object.
-To paraphrase the passage in this sense: “Whoever would save himself as object shall lose himself to death and rebirth; but whoever loses himself as object shall free himself.”
+The Greek psyche may be the equivalent of the Chinese hsin or the German, Geist—the ego, or false self.
+To paraphrase the passage in this sense: “Whoever would save his false self will lose it to death; but whoever loses his false self will be saved from death.”

 Meister Eckhart: The Talks of Instruction

-As Christ says, “He who leaves anything for my sake will receive again a hundredfold” (Matt.
+As Christ says, “He who abandons anything for my sake will receive again a hundredfold” (Matt.
 1 9:29).
-Truly, whatever a man gives up or renounces for God’s sake, even if that man greatly yearns for the consolation of such feelings (of devotion and jubilation) and such inwardness, and does all he can to get it, and God denies it to him—if he renounces and does without it for God’s sake, then in truth he will find it just as if he had possessed all things and had willingly left, renounced and given it up for God: he will be rewarded a hundredfold.
-For whatever a man would have, whether it is physical or spiritual, if he renounces and does without it for God’s sake he will find it all in God just as if he had had it and had willingly given it up; for a man must suffer himself to be deprived of all things for God’s sake.
+Truly, whatever a man gives up or renounces for God’s sake, even if that man greatly yearns for the consolation of such feelings and such inwardness and does all he can to get it, and God denies it to him, if he renounces and does without it for God’s sake, then in truth he will find it just as if he had possessed everything and had willingly abandoned, renounced and given it up for God.
+He will be rewarded a hundredfold.
+For whatever a man would have, whether it is physical or spiritual, if he renounces and does without it for God’s sake, he will find it all in God just as if he had had it and had willingly given it up; for a man must suffer himself to be deprived of all things for God’s sake.
 (Walshe, 2009, p.
 496)

 THE LAYMAN, whose personal name was Yun and whose nickname was Tao-hsuan, was a native of Hsiang-yang.
 His father held the office of Prefect of Heng-yang.
 The Layman lived in the southern part of the city.
 There he built a hermitage, carrying on his religious practices to the west of the house, and after several years his entire household attained the Way.
 This was what is now Wu-k’ung Hermitage.
 Later he gave his former dwelling near the hermitage to be made into a temple.
 This was what is now Neng-jen Temple.